mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 otherwise.
 When OpenMP creates a parallel context, this is the number of threads that will be used.
 As said, network creation is performed without any calls to OpenMP, on one single thread.
 Each template that wants to use parallelism has to add `{{ openmp_pragma{('parallel')}}` to create a general block that will be executed in parallel or `{{ openmp_pragma{('parallel-static')}}` to execute a single loop in parallel.

-## How to make your template use OpenMP parallelism
+## How to make your template use OpenMP parallelism

 To design a parallel template, such as for example `devices/cpp_standalone/templates/common_group.cpp`, you can see that as soon as you have loops that can safely be split across nodes, you just need to add an openmp command in front of those loops: